Iluvatar42/IluUltrawide/README.md

 # IluUltrawide - Tailor Simulator Ultrawide Fix

+WARNING!
+This is 100% vibe code.
+I'm not a programmer.
+But it works for me.
+Use at own risk.
+Thank Claude AI.

 A BepInEx plugin that adds full ultrawide and custom resolution support to Tailor Simulator with live-adjustable settings.

 ## Features